|Policy and Procedure Statement 5.11||Program Income on|

 |Review Date: April 1, 2018||(8 Paragraphs)|

 |Reviewer: Director, Office of Sponsored Programs|

-(a) Deduction.
-Ordinarily program income shall be deducted from total allowable costs to determine the net allowable costs.
+(a) Deduction: Ordinarily program income shall be deducted from total allowable costs to determine the net allowable costs.
 Program income shall be used for current costs unless the sponsor authorizes otherwise.
-Program income, which the grantee did not anticipate at the time of the award, shall be used to reduce program costs and grantee contributions rather than to increase the funds committed to the project.
+Program income that the grantee did not anticipate at the time of the award shall be used to reduce program costs and grantee contributions rather than to increase the funds committed to the project.

 (c) Cost sharing or matching.
 When authorized, program income may be used to meet the cost sharing or matching requirement of the grant agreement.
 The amount of the grant award remains the same.

 If the grant agreement does not distinguish which of the above methods is used, program income must be accounted for as a deduction.
 In specifying alternatives, the federal or state agency may distinguish between income earned by the grantee and income earned by subgrantees and among the sources, kinds, or amounts of income.